Lijst

 Protection through vaccination

 A vaccination against measles provides protection against this disease.
-The BMR vaccination protects against mumps, measles and rubella and consists of 2 shots.
+The MMR vaccination protects against mumps, measles and rubella and consists of 2 shots.
 Your child gets the first shot at 14 months old and the second shot when he or she is 3 years old.
 You will automatically receive an invitation.

 For more information, see the page for vaccinations for children and youngsters